-As soon as it starts to get warmer, a new bronzer always goes straight to the top of my spring beauty wish list.
+As soon as it starts to get warmer, a new bronzer always goes straight to the top of my beauty wish list.
 Thankfully it's always around this time of the year that the biggest beauty brands bring out their new bronzers.
 We've rounded up some of the best on the beauty counters; From Tom Ford to Illamasqua, Charlotte Tilbury, NARS and more.
 Yes, some might be new, but some are downright iconic.

 But first, what's the best way to apply bronzer?